kubevirt/kubevirt/docs/cluster-configuration.md

 > However, if you type by mistake a password for a command or if you have to pass it as a clear text parameter it will be written in the logs along with all other visible text.
 > If you are inputting any data or commands that contain sensisitive information please consider using SSH unless the serial console is absolutely necessary for troubleshooting.

-  `disableSerialConsoleLog` is a boolean, logging of serial console is enabled by default (disableSerialConsoleLog=false).
+  `disableSerialConsoleLog` is a boolean, logging of serial console is disabled by default (disableSerialConsoleLog=true).

 Example
 ```yaml